 OpenFMB Management Services Layer with associated OpenFMB Interface Layer and Publish-Subscribe Middleware.
 Since this group manages and updates other OpenFMB software groups, it functions in the host operating system in order to have access to the other groups.

 OpenFMB Application and Adapter groups showing three possible configurations.
-These groups are isolated from one another for protection in case of malfunctions:
+These groups are isolated from one another for mitigation against cross-contamination:

 A specific OpenFMB Application with associated OpenFMB Interface Layer and Publish-Subscribe Middleware isolated in one group.